 An introduction to planning templates

-If you haven't worked with planning templates before, here's a quick summary before we begin discussing teacher portfolio templates specifically.
+If you haven't worked with planning templates before, here's a quick summary before we begin discussing educator portfolio templates specifically.

-As a network administrator, you can create network-specific templates so that all of your teachers are planning in a consistent way and you are embedding best practice across your network.
+As a network administrator, you can create network-specific templates so that all of your educators are planning in a consistent way and you are embedding best practice across your network.

-- Service templates can be accessed by any teacher in a service and are generally used for service-wide planning, room planning or child planning.
+Service templates can be accessed by any educator in a service and are generally used for service-wide planning, room planning or child planning.

-- Teacher portfolio templates can be accessed by individual teachers and their managers within their own portfolios and are generally used for their own capability development.
-We'll be discussing teacher portfolio plans in this article.
+Educator portfolio templates can be accessed by individual educators and their managers within their own portfolios and are generally used for their own capability development.
+We'll be discussing educator portfolio plans in this article.

 Accessing your network planning templates